MikeHughesKent/cas/README.md

 ## Rough Guide

-Classes for handling camera communications are in the 'src/cameras' folder.
-For a specific camera, a new class must be created that inherits from GenericCamera.
-Override the functions from GenericCamera to implement the relevant functionality.
-See the other camera python files in the folder for examples.

-CAS-GUI (in CAS_GUI_base.py) is the base class for camera GUIs.
+The CAS-GUI class (in src/cas_gui/base.py) is the base class for camera GUIs.
 This can be run as is, and will provide a simple camera image viewer with the possibility to adjust exposure, frame rate and gain.
 Select the input camera from the drop-down menu in the 'Source' menu and click 'Live Imaging' to begin.
 It will obviously only work for cameras you have set up on your system - try the Webcam (if you have one) or Simulated Camera first.
-The Simulated Camera will load a sequence of images from a tif stack in order to simulate camera acquisition.
+The Simulated Camera can load a sequence of images from a tif stack in order to simulate camera acquisition.
 Alternatively, select the 'File' source to load in a saved image or tif stack.

+Classes for handling camera communications are in the 'src/cas_gui/cameras' folder.
+For a specific camera, a new class must be created that inherits from GenericCamera.
+Override the functions from GenericCamera to implement the relevant functionality.
+See the other camera python files in the folder for examples.

 GUIs are built using PyQt5.
 Images are displayed using an instance of [ImageDisplayQT](https://www.github.com/mikehugheskent/imagedisplayqt), a widget for displaying scientific images.

-To create a GUI for a specific purpose, create a new class that inherits from CAS_GUI.
-Two simple example are provided in the examples folder - gui_example and gui_multi_example.
+To create a GUI for a specific purpose, create a new class that inherits from CAS_GUI in base.py.
+Two simple example are provided in the examples folder - gui_example and gui_multi_frame_example.
 The former demonstrates how a Gaussian smoothing filter can be applied to the images grabbed from a camera, while the latter demonstrates averaging of frames.
-The image processing is implemented in gui_example_processor and gui_example_multi_processor, respectively.
-The gui and processor files can be used as templates to begin building GUIs with custom image processing pipelines.
+These guis can be used as templates to begin building GUIs with custom image processing pipelines.

-There is also an example of a more complex GUI, CAS_GUI_Bundle, in the src folder, but this is not fully documented.
+There is also an example of a more complex GUI, CAS_GUI_Bundle, in the src/cas_gui/subclasses folder, but this is not fully documented.

 ## Supported Cameras